PyAOS/pyaos.github.io/README.md

 In general, **the PyAOS website provides information on Python packages and training resources that are unique to the atmosphere and ocean sciences and of interest to physical data scientists.**
-The focus is on packages and resources that are under active development and/or maintenance, have a non-trivial user-base (i.e. more users than just the author/s) and are for a general audience.
+The focus is on packages and resources that are under active development and/or maintenance, have a non-trivial user-base (i.e. more users than just the author/s), offer somewhat unique functionality
+(i.e. rather than simply coordinating the execution of functionality from other packages) and are for a general audience.

 Following that definition, here are some examples of things that would be out of scope:
 * Unidata's [cftime](https://unidata.github.io/cftime/) package: